tangentyh/notes-of-tan/docs/backend/database.md

          1. analysis phase — identifies dirty pages in the page cache and transactions that were in progress at the time of a crash
          1. redo phase — repeats the history up to the point of a crash and restores the database to the previous state, and WAL used for repeating history
          1. undo phase — rolls back all incomplete transactions and restores the database to the last consistent state
-     - InnoDB doublewrite buffer — a storage area in the system tablespace where InnoDB writes pages that are flushed from the buffer pool before writing them to their proper positions in the data file; if crashed in the middle of a page write, InnoDB can find a good copy of the page from the doublewrite buffer during crash recovery
-       - overhead — data is written to the doublewrite buffer as a large sequential chunk, with a single `fsync()` call to the OS

 1. concurrency control
    - optimistic concurrency control (OCC)